Last Updated on

 Did you know?
 Aside from Fernando Poe Jr., several notable actors also portrayed the role with varying degrees of success.
 These include Bong Revilla Jr. (1993, 2009, and 2011) and Jinggoy Estrada (1998).
 A spoof was also made in 1998 with comedic actor Joey de Leon in the lead role.

-7. Captain Barbell
+7. Captain Barbell.

 Did you know?
 In 1964, the first Captain Barbell movie was released under FPJ’s very own D’Lanor Productions.
 It starred Bob Soler as Captain Barbell and Dolphy as its alter-ego, Tengteng.

-6. Juan Tamad
+6. Juan Tamad.

 Claim to fame: Popularized through oral tradition, the story of Juan Tamad (Lazy John) is one of Philippine folklore‘s most eye-opening legacy.
 It’s a tale passed from generation to generation yet never fails to warn children of the bitter fruits of laziness.

 Did you know?
-Although its exact origin is hard to verify, Juan Tamad is said to be derived from a 1919 book of poems entitled “Buhay na Pinagdaanan ni Juan Tamad na Anac ni Fabio at ni Sofia sa Caharian nang Portugal” (The Life lived by Juan Tamad, son of Fabio and Sofia, in the Kingdom of Portugal).
+Although its exact origin is hard to verify, Juan Tamad is said to have been derived from a 1919 book of poems entitled “Buhay na Pinagdaanan ni Juan Tamad na Anac ni Fabio at ni Sofia sa Caharian nang Portugal” (The Life lived by Juan Tamad, son of Fabio and Sofia, in the Kingdom of Portugal).